-College can be scary, and choosing a college can be even more so because there seems to be so much at stake.
+College can be scary, and choosing a college can be even more so because there seems to be a lot at stake.
 A million thoughts come to mind at just the word.

 “What college should I choose?”
 “What if I choose wrong?”
 “How am I supposed to know what will be right for me?”

 I know.
 I’ve been there.
 Choosing a college can be daunting, but it doesn’t have to be.
 As long as you know what you should be factoring into your decision.